Branding Photographer in Los Angeles

 Here are just a few things to keep in mind when you wonder what separates the champions of visual branding from the also-rans.

-KNOW YOURSELF.
-When I meet new clients, I start by asking who they want to be and who they want to reach.
+KNOW YOURSELF When I meet new clients, I start by asking whom they want to be and whom they want to reach.
 Believe it or not, really smart business owners are often confused about this.
 Then again, sometimes you’re the last person to know when an outfit you’re trying on doesn’t quite fit.
 If you’re a banker, best stay away from fluorescent colors in your ads.
 But if you make running shoes, break out the chartreuse!

 What are you really selling?
 It’s not just a product, it’s a feeling as well.
 Say you’re Home Depot.
 Orange aprons and friendly faces, right?
 The impression is: Easy to find, approachable, expert customer service.
 Or what about Subaru?
 It’s not just nice-looking cars on mountain roads.
 It’s stories of families, parents, and children, and the Subaru lasts so long, it actually starts out as dad’s car and winds up his daughter’s car when she goes off to college.
 So: endurance paired with family love over generations!